Jorijn/legacy-jekyll-blog/_posts/2011-11-22-combining-your-styles-and-scripts-with-apache.md

 ### How do we improve this?

 This is simple.
-In the root directory of your website open up your @.htaccess@.
+In the root directory of your website open up your `.htaccess`.
 Append the following lines:

 <?prettify?>
 	<FilesMatch "\.combined\.(js|css)$">